Cross-Tracking System | Correctional Populations Dashboard FAQs

 Q: What is a house of correction, jail, state facility, or prison?

 A: There are several kinds of correctional facilities in the Commonwealth of Massachusetts.
 Each County Sheriff's Office, excluding Nantucket, oversees a Jail.
 A Jail is a pretrial holding facility where individuals awaiting trial or sentencing are housed at the discretion of a judge.
 The Sheriffs oversee Houses of Correction.
 An Offender sentenced to a House of Correction will receive a sentence limited to 2.5 years.
-But an Offender with a state prison sentence may also be transferred to a House of Correction and subsequently released to a DOC institution.
+But an Offender with a state prison sentence may also be transferred to a House of Correction and subsequently released to a Department of Correction (DOC) institution.
 DOC operates state correctional facilities (also referred to as prisons) housing various Offenders.
 Depending on their security and programming needs, individuals entrusted to DOC’s care live in a pre-release, minimum, medium, or maximum-security facility.

 Q: Will the dashboard allow members of the public to access information about a specific person?

-A: No, due to Criminal Offender Record Information Laws (CORI) which prohibit the dissemination of information regarding justice-involved individuals to the public, the public facing information does not include any personally identifiable information.
+A:No, due to Criminal Offender Record Information Laws (CORI) which prohibit the dissemination of information regarding justice-involved individuals to the public, the public facing information does not include any personally identifiable information.
 While criminal justice agencies can access person-specific information to develop effective, personalized rehabilitation plans, the public facing dashboard should be used to understand trends across the larger system.
-For more information about a specific individual, you may request access through the Department of Criminal Justice Information Services (DCJIS).

 Q: Were any data exclusions made?